Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 A generally low maintenance plant, they require regular watering.
 They thrive in the shade and at lower temperatures, making the Peace Lily ideal for any home.

-So brighten your day and make yourself smile with a £7.99 plant from Amazon.
+So brighten your day and make yourself smile with this easy to care for indoor plant, it’s worth the £7.99 you’ll pay Amazon.

 Scindapsus Aureus is often known as the Devil’s Ivy or Golden Pothos.
 It’s ideal for the home as it’s very easy to keep and clear toxins from the air.